Current as of 12:14PM AEDT 23 March 2020

 At DiDi we are committed to safeguarding you and the wider driver-partner and rider community during this period of uncertainty.
 Find below the steps we are taking to support your wellbeing and financial security.

 All Driver-Partners keep 95% of fares starting Monday 23 March*

 With many Australian’s practicing social distancing, you may experience fewer people travelling.
 In order support your earning potential, DiDi is reducing the services-fees we charge to 5% for all driver-partners across Australia for a 4 week period starting Monday 23 March.

 For Driver-Partners in VIC, QLD & NSW

 This temporarily replaces the DiDi Advance Program which will be paused and reinstated at a later date.
-You therefore you do not need to achieve any trip targets or goals to maintain this 5% services feee for the next 4 weeks.
+You therefore you do not need to achieve any trip targets or goals to maintain this 5% services fee until a later date.

 For Driver-Partners in WA